jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 # GUI

-### Dashboard
+### Home

 - Shows the current state of the installation:
   - How many clients are connected.
   - Current CPU load and memory footprint on the server.
   - When running hunts or intensive processing, memory and CPU requirements will increase but not too much.
   - You can customise the dashboard - it's also just an artifact.

+### Hunt Manager

+- Responsible for scheduling collections of clients that met certain criteria, then keep track of these collections inside the hunt:
+  - A logical collection of a one or more artifacts from a group of systems

+### View Artifacts

+- VQL queries in a human readable YAML file (a way to document and reuse VQL queries):
+  - Client artifacts run on the endpoint
+  - Client Events artifacts monitor the endpoint
+  - Server artifacts run on the server
+  - Server Events artifacts monitor the server

+### Server Events

+- View the event artifacts that have been monitored so far on the server

+### Server Artifacts

+- View the artifacts that have been collected so far for the server

+### Notebooks

+- Interactive collaborative documents which can interleave markdown and VQL queries in to create an interactive report.
+Notebooks are typically used to track and post process one or more hunts or collaborate on an investigation

+### Users

+- Lists the users and orgs in the Velociraptor instance

-### Client Overview
+### Host Information

 - The server collects some high-level information about each endpoint:
   - Click VQL Drilldown to see more detailed information (client version, client footprint (memory and CPU)) - this shows the report of Generic.Client.Info artifact.
   - Click Shell to run shell commands on the endpoint using PowerShell, CMD, Bash, or VQL.
 Only Velociraptor administrators can do this.

-### VFS
+### Virtual Filesystem (VFS)

 - Visualises the server-side information we collect about the clients (click folder to refresh):
   - File = access the file system using the filesystem API
   - NTFS = access the file system using raw NTFS parsing (Windows only) - special files e.g. $MFT, $EXTEND
   - Registry = access the Windows registry using the Registry API (Windows only)
   - Artifacts = A view of all artifacts collected from the client sorted by artifact type, and then times when they were collected

-### Artifacts
+### Collected Artifacts

-- VQL queries in a human readable YAML file (a way to document and reuse VQL queries):
-  - Client artifacts run on the endpoint
-  - Client Event artifacts monitor the endpoint
+- View the artifacts that have been collected so far for the selected client

+### Client Events

-  - Server artifacts run on the server
+- View the event artifacts that have been monitored so far on the selected client
-  - Server Event artifacts monitor the server

-### Hunt Manager
+### Documentation

-- Responsible for scheduling collections of clients that met certain criteria, then keep track of these collections inside the hunt:
-  - A logical collection of a one or more artifacts from a group of systems
+- Links to the Velociraptor documentation: https://docs.velociraptor.app/

 # VQL

 *Velociraptor is a VQL evaluation engine.
 Many features are implemented in terms of VQL, so VQL is central.*